18. Competing After A Suit Opening

 By the way, your partner should respond to this as if you opened a weak two-bid.
 In particular, 2N should be whatever it would be for you (feature ask, for example) had they just opened 2x.

-An immediate or balancing cue bid of a suit opener is shows a distributional hand with 5-5 or better shape, with the suits being both majors when the opponents bid a minor, and the unbid major and a minor if the opponents bid a major.
+A cue bid of an opening suit bid shows a distributional hand with 5-5 or better shape, with the suits being both majors when the opponents bid a minor, and the unbid major and a minor if the opponents bid a major.
+For example:

 Note